SQiShER/java-object-diff/docs/getting-started.md

 /{item} changed from bar to foo
 ```

 The output not only contains a line for the changed map entry, but also for the changed map itself.
 In order to avoid that, we could add a check for child nodes and only print nodes that don't contain any child nodes, as those are the ones that represent the actual change.
-Since that onle isn't very interesting, let's do it while looking at another feature: object write access.
+Since that alone isn't very interesting, let's do it while looking at another feature: changing values.

 ## Changing Values